nikhilch23/git_github/4. Cloning a repo/README.md

 * git branch --merged : Says which branches have been merged till now.
 * git merge xyz
 * git push origin master

+* git branch --merged
+* git branch -d xyz : Deletes the local branch

+* git push origin --delete xyz  : Deletes the branch on the remote as well.
+* git branch -a